benjvi/helm-cd-pipeline/README.md

 With that in mind, it is preferable to identify and rectify manual changes by another means.
 You can extract the manifests for the current release by `helm get manifests <release>`, then you can use a tool like [kubediff](https://github.com/weaveworks/kubediff) to compare those manifests with the current state of the cluster.
 Taken further, one of the goals of [Weave Flux](https://github.com/weaveworks/flux) seems to be to continuously apply such changes.

+A safer approach would be to forbid modifications with kubectl altogether to production and production-like environments (only retaining break-glass roles).
+Standard user credentials could be issued with read-only access, while the Service Account for Tiller can retain its permissions to deploy anywhere in the cluster.

 ### Multiple clusters

 In realistic use-cases we may have some environments which are in physically separate  clusters.
 Since we keep our release information in git, and our helm commands are already namespaced, all we need to do is modify our deployment scripts to pass the appropriate tiller host to the helm commands.
-It *should* make it possible to use the same client certs for authorization (where appropriate).
+It *should* make it possible to use the same client certs for authorization where appropriate, however its probably better to have separate credentials.
+This means that the user/service-user is separately, explicitly authorized to use each cluster.

 ### Secrets